UnsignedArduino/Chessbot/README.md

 1. Have a Raspberry Pi (preferably 5) and a Raspberry Pi camera module and a monitor hooked up.
 Have the Raspberry Pi OS and desktop installed.
+2. Update the Raspberry Pi.
+This step may be required if your camera feed is all messed up.
+(I wasted an entire day on this)
-2. Install the required packages.
+3. Install the required packages.
    ```bash
    sudo apt install python3-picamera2
    ```
-3. Create the virtual environment and inherit system packages.
+4. Create the virtual environment and inherit system packages.
    ```bash
    python -m venv .venv --system-site-packages
    ```
-4. Install [`requirements.txt`](requirements.txt) in the virtual environment.
+5. Install [`requirements.txt`](requirements.txt) in the virtual environment.
    ```bash
    source .venv/bin/activate
    pip install -r requirements.txt
    ```
-5. Uninstall `opencv-python-headless` if installed.
+6. Uninstall `opencv-python-headless` if installed.
 (It breaks usage of functions such as `imshow`...)
    ```bash
    pip uninstall opencv-python-headless
    ```
-6. Copy [`.env.sample`](.env.sample) to `.env` and fill in the values if you want to train it yourself.
+7. Copy [`.env.sample`](.env.sample) to `.env` and fill in the values if you want to train it yourself.
 (You will need a Roboflow account)

 ### Model training